majimboo/fb_createdate_approximator/README.md

 ![cookies](https://i.imgur.com/idQsakb.png)

-Copy all the cookies and paste into the `cookie.txt` file before you run `webservice.exe`.
+Copy all the cookies and paste it into the `cookie.txt` file before you run `webservice.exe`.

 Disclaimer
 ==========